sai-pallavi-2003/Sell-Your-Car/README.md

 # Features and Functions
 1. Shows the most popular car models and car brands
 2. Facts about car like:
-  1. Major aim of people in buying a car
-  2. People's opinion on buying a 2nd hand car
-  3. New features modern age car lovers would like to see
+    i.
+Major aim of people in buying a car ii.
+People's opinion on buying a 2nd hand car iii.
+New features modern age car lovers would like to see
 3. Car price predictor